 Click here to learn more about academics on non-UC study abroad programs.

-If approved for transfer credit, coursework will appear as upper-division or lower-division units on your UCLA transcript – grades and course titles will not appear.
+If approved for transfer credit by the Registrar’s Office, coursework will appear as upper-division or lower-division units on your UCLA transcript – grades and course titles will not appear.
 Non-UC study abroad coursework does not factor into your UCLA GPA.

 Your course titles and grades will appear separately on your non-UC study abroad program transcript.
 If you are applying for graduate school, you will need to submit your UCLA and your non-UC study abroad program transcripts.